-Sibanye Stillwater Limited (SBSW) Upgraded Issued by Wall Street Gurus
+Sibanye Stillwater Limited (SBSW) upgraded Issued by Wall Street Gurus

-Sibanye Stillwater Limited (NYSE:SBSW) went up by 2.09% from its latest closing price compared to the recent 1-year high of $20.68.
-The company’s stock price has collected 10.25% of gains in the last five trading sessions.
-Press Release reported 13 hours ago that WHEATON PRECIOUS METALS ANNOUNCES ACQUISITION OF A GOLD AND PLATINUM STREAM FROM GENERATION MINING’S MARATHON PROJECT
+Sibanye Stillwater Limited (NYSE:SBSW) went down by -2.58% from its latest closing price compared to the recent 1-year high of $20.68.
+The company’s stock price has collected 4.61% of gains in the last five trading sessions.
+Press Release reported on 12/22/21 that WHEATON PRECIOUS METALS ANNOUNCES ACQUISITION OF A GOLD AND PLATINUM STREAM FROM GENERATION MINING’S MARATHON PROJECT

 Is It Worth Investing in Sibanye Stillwater Limited (NYSE :SBSW) Right Now?

-Sibanye Stillwater Limited (NYSE:SBSW) scored a price-to-earnings ratio above its average ratio, recording 3.26 x from its present earnings ratio.
+Sibanye Stillwater Limited (NYSE:SBSW) scored a price-to-earnings ratio above its average ratio, recording 3.16 x from its present earnings ratio.
 Plus, the 36-month beta value for SBSW is at 1.93.
+Opinions of the stock are interesting as 7 analysts out of 10 who provided ratings for Sibanye Stillwater Limited declared the stock was a “buy,” while 1 rated the stock as “overweight,” 2 rated it as “hold,” and 0 as “sell.”

 3 Tiny Stocks Primed to Explode The world's greatest investor — Warren Buffett — has a simple formula for making big money in the markets.
 He buys up valuable assets when they are very cheap.
 For stock market investors that means buying up cheap small cap stocks like these with huge upside potential.